Introduction

 Risk vs. Benefit

 While clinical trials carry some risks, they also offer potential benefits.
-Participants may gain access to new treatments and receive high-quality medical care while contributing to the advancement of medical science.
+Participants may gain access to new treatments and receive high-quality medical care while contributing to medical research advancements.

 Conclusion